con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Release, complete tranquillity, quiescence,[^95-3] (95)

 [^95-1]: A 'brahmin' is a member of the bhramin caste, 'Brahmā' refers to the deity known by that name, and '*brahman*' can be understood as ultimate reality.
 Commentators vary in their accounts of how these conventionally 'Hindu' terms relate to Mañjuśrī.
-[^95-2]: Vilāsavajra comments that 'the branches of awakening' (Skt. *vimokṣaṅga*) are the seven branches of awakening and the eight-branched path of noble beings.
+[^95-2]: Vilāsavajra comments that 'the branches of awakening' (*vimokṣāṅga*; Tib. *rnam grol lus*) are the seven branches of awakening and the eight-branched path of noble beings.
 Vimalamitra, perhaps led by the Tibetan rendering the term 'branch' as *lus* ('body'), interprets as meaning 'the body of awakening'—i.e., the body that is achieved on achieving full liberation.
-[^95-3]: The word *śiva* (translated here as 'quiescence') may also be understood with the meaning 'good' or 'beneficial'; or, although it is not mentioned by commentators, the god who bears the name Śiva.
+[^95-3]: The word *śiva* (translated here as 'quiescence') may also be understood with the meaning 'good' or 'beneficial'; or, although not mentioned by commentators, it may refer to the god who bears the name Śiva.

 * 95a: For VV, brahman etc. all have their basic Hindu associations here.
 * 95b: VV interprets *brahmanirvāṇam* as one word and *āptavān* as a second word.
 The two Tibetan translations have understood these words are syntactically connected.
 Although we follow the latter for our translation, VV's interpretation is perhaps more consistent with the general pattern of names in the *Nāmasaṅgīti*.